hariszaf/microbetag/docs/modules/modules.md

 `D_0__Bacteria; D_1__Firmicutes; D_2__Clostridia; D_3__Clostridiales; D_4__Ruminococcaceae; D_5__uncultured; D_6__uncultured rumen bacterium`
 has reached the family level, while
 `D_0__Bacteria; D_1__Actinobacteria; D_2__Coriobacteriia; D_3__Coriobacteriales; D_4__Coriobacteriaceae; D_5__Collinsella; D_6__uncultured bacterium`
-is at the genus level.
+is at the genus level and proceeds with the network annotation.

 The network annotation consists of 4 major modules:

-- **literature oriented** taxa funcitonal annotation using [**FAPROTAX**](https://pages.uoregon.edu/slouca/LoucaLab/archive/FAPROTAX/lib/php/index.php) [2]
+- **literature oriented** taxa functional annotation using [**FAPROTAX**](https://pages.uoregon.edu/slouca/LoucaLab/archive/FAPROTAX/lib/php/index.php) [2]
-- **genomic oriented** functional annotation using an updated, local instance of [**phenDB**](https://phendb.org) using all representative genomes of GTDB and [`phenotrex](https://phenotrex.readthedocs.io/en/latest/usage.html)
+- **genomic oriented** taxa functional annotation using an updated, local instance of [**phenDB**](https://phendb.org) using all representative genomes of GTDB and [`phenotrex`](https://phenotrex.readthedocs.io/en/latest/usage.html)
-- **pathway complementarity** annotations between taxa have been found co-correlated; both taxa ara considered as potential donor and beneficiary (see [Pathway complementarity: an example](#pathway-complementarity-an-example) for more)
+- **pathway complementarity** annotations between taxa that have been found co-correlated in the produced (or user provided) network; both taxa were considered as potential donor and beneficiary (see [Pathway complementarity](#pathway-complementarity) for more)
-- **complementarity** [3] and **competition** [4] **seed scores** between draft metabolic reconstructions of GTDB representative genomes, mapped to the input taxa using [**PhyloMint**](https://github.com/mgtools/PhyloMint) (see [Seed-based complementarity and competition scores]() for more)
+- **complementarity** [3] and **competition** [4] **seed scores** between draft metabolic reconstructions of GTDB representative genomes, mapped to the input taxa using [**PhyloMInt**](https://github.com/mgtools/PhyloMint) (see [Seed-based complementarity and competition scores]() for more)

-FAPROTAX returns annotations for taxa (nodes) that they have been taxonomically annotated at the family or even at the order level in some cases, while the other 3 annotation types return annotations only at the strain and the species level.
-**Nodes** that have species or strain taxonomic annotation are mapped to their closest representative GTDB genomes and based on those, they get phenDB-like functional annotations.
+**Nodes** that have species or strain taxonomic annotation are mapped to their closest representative GTDB genomes and based on those, they get phenDB-like and FAPROTAX functional annotations.
+Taxa (nodes) that have been taxonomically annotated at the family or order level are annotated using FAPROTAX.

-**Edges** linking nodes that have been assigned at the species or strain level, i.e. both nodes of the association have a species/strain taxonomic annotation, are annotated using the pathway complementarity and the seed scores approaches.
+**Edges** linking nodes that have been taxonomically assigned at the species or strain level, i.e. both nodes of the association have a species/strain taxonomic annotation, are annotated using the pathway complementarity and the seed scores approaches.

 Below, you will find further background and examples of each annotation type.